 If you scroll down a bit more in Microsoft Edge’s settings, you’ll also find a button that will take you to the more “advanced” settings.

 Advanced settings in a Microsoft Edge beginners guide?
 Not to worry, let’s just take a quick look at them for now.
 The first thing you find here is a switch to toggle the “home button” on or off.
-The home button is the icon that looks like a home in Microsoft Edge and is a button to take you straight back to Microsoft Edge’s start page.
+The home button is the icon that looks like a little house in Microsoft Edge and is a button to take you straight back to Microsoft Edge’s start page.

 A lot of people prefer to have the home button so they can quickly get to their start page, regardless what web page they’re currently looking at.